marcuscraske/build-tv/docs/getting-started.md

 - Network connection
 - Spare keyboard for installation process.

-If you want a build indicator LED strip, refer to [build indicator](build-indicator.md), this can be added later.
+If you want a build indicator LED strip, refer to [led indicator](led-indicator.md), this can be added later.

 You will need to clone this project to your machine: